datazoompuc/datazoom.amazonia/README.md

 The raw DETER data shows one warning per row, with each row also containing a municipality.
 However, many warnings actually overlap with 2 or up to 4 municipalities, which are not shown in the original data.
-Therefore, when the option `raw_data = TRUE` is selected, the original spatial information is intersected with a municipalities map of Brazil, and each warning can be split into more than one row, with each row corresponding to a municipality.
+Therefore, when the option `raw_data = FALSE` is selected, the original spatial information is intersected with a municipalities map of Brazil, and each warning can be split into more than one row, with each row corresponding to a municipality.